-The Google Lighthouse SEO audit also recommends you check if a page is mobile friendly using the Mobile-Friendly Test and validate the structured data through the Structured Data Testing Tool and the Structured Data Linter.
+The Google Lighthouse SEO audit also recommends you check if a page is mobile-friendly using the Mobile-Friendly Test and validate the structured data through the Structured Data Testing Tool and the Structured Data Linter.

 The new Google Lighthouse SEO audit report is definitely not revolutionary.
 It brings attention to some of the SEO factors that could already be found in Google’s Guidelines from many years ago.

 As an SEO Specialist, it probably won’t be useful.
 SEOs have quite an extensive set of favorite tools and this specific Lighthouse report doesn’t provide any additional value.
 Another thing is that we rarely check on-page SEO factors on a page level.
-However, if you are a website owner or a developer of a small to medium-sized website, this new report may prove to be helpful.
+However, if you are a website owner or a developer of a small to a medium-sized website, this new report may prove to be helpful.
 Even if you already know Google’s Guidelines, you may sometimes wonder if you are implementing them right.
 The newest version of Lighthouse will give you clear, albeit limited, feedback on that.